Set PATH variable

 Logical replication slots

 The development of these features is a direct result of the work carried out by 2ndQuadrant, in particular by Andres Freund, the main developer of Bi-Directional Replication (BDR).
-BDR is an open source solution of (more…)
+BDR is an open source (more…)